Register

 This survey examines multiple forms of visual art production by African Americans from 1619 to the present.
 It begins with an overview of the Middle Passage and slavery in relation to African American traditions in the decorative arts, architecture and archaeology through the end of the eighteenth century.
 Nineteenth, twentieth and twenty-first century topics demonstrate how printmaking, photography, drawing, painting, sculpture, installation and time-based media engage both art historical movements and historical trajectories of freedom, civil rights and social change.

-Art History - SAVC 291 Special Topics: Architecture, Histories & Concepts, 9:25 a.m. - 10:40 a.m., TR
+Art History - SAVC 291 Special Topics: Amanda Williams, 12:00 p.m. - 12:50 pm., W

-SAVC 291 Special Topics: Architecture, Histories & Concepts
+SAVC 291 Special Topics: Amanda Williams

-Art History - SAVC 320 Art History Methods, Theory and Practice, 3 p.m. - 4:15 p.m., R
+Art History - SAVC 320 Art History Methods, Theory and Practice, 1 p.m. - 2:15 p.m., TR

 SAVC 320 Art History Methods, Theory and Practice

-3 p.m. – 4:15 p.m., R
+1 p.m. – 2:15 p.m., TR

 This foundational theory and methods course explores the practices and methods of the discipline of art history.
 Students investigate key questions, interpretative approaches, institutional structures and modes of dissemination that define the study of art history.